 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN NORTH CAROLINA

-Latest on North Carolina’s Push for 80 Percent BSN by 2021
+Latest on North Carolina’s Push for 80 Percent BSN

 In response to the Institute of Medicine’s push to have 80% of the RNs in the country educated at the BSN level or higher by 2020, numerous options have been proposed by various educators and boards across the state to help North Carolina reach that goal.
 Originally, the State Board of Community Colleges was urged to pursue four-year degree programs in an effort to bring more options to RNs.
 Ultimately, it was determined that community colleges should not compete with four-year universities, so the proposal did not come to fruition.